Azure/cortana-intelligence-churn-prediction-solution/Technical Deployment Guide/README.md

 4. Wait until the experiment is copied.
 5. Input database information in the two **Import Data** modules at the top of the experiment.
 Select the module to change its parameters.
 You only need to change **Database server name**,**Database name**, **User name** and **Password**.
 Use the information you collected in the table "Azure SQL Data Warehouse".
 Leave the query as it is.
 6. Click **Run** at the bottom of the page.
 It takes around three minutes to run the experiment.
 7. Click **Deploy Web Service** at the bottom of the page, choose **classic** web service, and click "Yes" to publish the web service.
+(You may receive a warning message that the web service input has not been selected: you can ignore this message.)
 This will lead you to the web service page.
 The web service home page can also be found by clicking the ***WEB SERVICES*** button on the left-hand menu bar in your workspace.
 8. Copy the ***API key*** from the web service home page and save it in the memo table given below.
 9. Click the link ***BATCH EXECUTION*** under the ***API HELP PAGE*** section.
 On the BATCH EXECUTION help page, copy the
 ***Request URI*** under the ***Request*** section and add it to the table below as you will need this information later